nithyasubbu4/Parking_Lot_Simulator/README.md

 Clocking and signal transitions were handled through a custom `clockDivider`, and `buttonPress` ensured clean hour transitions without signal bounce.

-**Check out the Lab 6 Report for more details on Testbenching, Wavefiles and simualted scenarios.
-The lab report also includes diagrams to help you understand the structure of this system**
+**Lab report**: Check out the Lab 6 Report for more details on Testbenching, Wavefiles and simualted scenarios.
+The lab report also includes diagrams to help you understand the structure of this system
 ---

 ## Skills Demonstrated